yebrahimi/COSIPrograms/README.md

-# Collection of programs for automated COSI analysis
+# Collection of Programs for Automated COSI Analysis